Duchy of Courland and Semigallia: History

 Gotthard Kettler, the last Master of the Livonian Order, became the first duke of Courland.
 Other members of the Order became the Couronian nobility, with the fiefdoms they had hitherto held becoming their estates.
 In all, Kettler received nearly one-third of the land in the new duchy.
-Mitau (Jelgava) was designated as the new capital and a Diet was to meet there twice a year.
+Mitau (Jelgava) was designated as the new capital, and a Landtag was to meet there twice a year.

 Several parts of the Courish area did not belong to the Duchy.
 The Order of Livonia had already loaned the Grobiņa district (on the coast of Baltic Sea) to the Duke of Prussia.
-Another district, the Bishopric of Piltene, also called the "Bishopric of Courland" (on the Venta River in western Courland), belonged to Magnus, son of the king of Denmark.
+Another district, the former Bishopric of Courland, belonged to Magnus, son of the king of Denmark.
 He promised to transfer it to the Duchy of Courland after his death, but this plan failed and only later did Wilhelm Kettler regain this district.

 Like the other members of the Order, Kettler was German and set about establishing the Duchy along the lines of similar German states.
 In 1570, he issued the Privilegium Gotthardinum, which allowed the landholders to enserf the native peasantry on their lands.

 When Gotthard Kettler died in 1587, his sons, Friedrich and Wilhelm, became the dukes of Courland.
 They divided the Duchy into two parts in 1596.
 Friedrich controlled the eastern part, Semigalia (Zemgale), with his residence in Mitau (Jelgava).
 Wilhelm owned the western part, Courland (Kurzeme), with his residence in Goldingen (Kuldīga).
 Wilhelm regained the Grobiņa district when he married the daughter of the Duke of Prussia.
-He also paid out and regained control over the Piltene district, but eventually, it fell to the Polish–Lithuanian Commonwealth.
+He also paid out and regained control over the District of Pilten, but eventually, it fell to the Polish–Lithuanian Commonwealth.
 Here he developed metalworking and shipyards, and the new ships delivered the goods of Courland to other countries.